 Dow and the Plan Administrator have contracted with business associates for various services.
 Claims information concerning Participants and Participant-identifying information such as Social Security numbers may be transferred or shared among the various business associates.
 The Company may use aggregate data and summary health information, as defined by the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), to evaluate Program design changes and premium sharing ratios.
 The Program's business associates have or will have entered into a contract with Dow and/or the Plan Administrator to protect individually identifiable health information in accordance with HIPAA.
-See APPENDIX B: Notice of Privacy Practices.
+See Appendix B. Notice of Privacy Practices.

-Section 10.
+Section 11.
 Fraud Against the Program

 If you intentionally misrepresent information to the Program or Plan, knowingly withhold relevant information from the Program or Plan, or deceive or mislead the Program or Plan, the Plan Administrator may (1) terminate your participation in the Plan, either retroactively to the date deemed appropriate by the Plan Administrator, or prospectively; (2) require you to reimburse the Plan for amounts it paid to you or your Dependent(s), including all costs of collection such as attorneys' fees and court costs; and/or (3) prohibit you from enrolling in the Program.
-In addition, the Program and/or Dow may pursue civil and/or criminal action against you, or take other legal action.
+In addition, your employer may terminate your employment, and your employer, the Program, and/or Dow may pursue civil and/or criminal action against you, or take other legal action.
 If you or your Dependent(s) are terminated from eligibility under any benefit plan sponsored by Dow or a Dow affiliate because of a violation of a similar section of that benefit plan, the Plan Administrator may determine that you and your Dependent(s) are not eligible for coverage under the Program.

-Section 11.
+Section 12.
 Ending Coverage

-11.1 When Coverage Ends
+12.1 When Coverage Ends

-A Participant's coverage ends when any of the following occurs:
+Except as otherwise provided in this Section 12.1, a Participant's coverage ends when any of the following occurs:

-- The Participant no longer meets the eligibility requirements

-- The Participant elects not to participate for the Plan Year

-- The Participant's death
+- The Participant no longer meets the eligibility requirements - The Participant elects not to participate for the Plan Year - The Participant's death

-- Termination of the Plan or Program

-- Failure to pay the required premiums

-- Failure to reimburse the Program for claims paid by the Program that under the terms of the Program, you or your Dependent is required to reimburse the Program - Failure to comply with the terms and conditions of the Program or the Plans - Providing false or misleading information to the Program or the Plans
+- Termination of the Plan or Program - Failure to pay the required premiums - Failure to reimburse the Program for claims paid by the Program that, under the terms of the Program, you or your Dependent is required to reimburse the Program - Failure to comply with the terms and conditions of the Program or the Plans - Providing false or misleading information to the Program or the Plans

-When your Dependent is no longer eligible, or dies, update your enrollment information on the Dow Benefits web site or by contacting the Retiree Service Center within 90 days of the loss of eligibility.
+When your Dependent is no longer eligible, or dies, update your enrollment information on the Dow Benefits web site or by contacting the HR or Retiree Service Centers within 90 days of the loss of eligibility.
 You may qualify for a reduction in your monthly premium.
 If you qualify for a reduction in premium, the premium will be reduced effective as of the date your updated enrollment information is processed.
 The loss of coverage for your Dependent, however, will occur on the date your Dependent becomes ineligible (e.g., the end of the month in which the child turns age 26), whether or not a reduction in your monthly premium occurs.